HOW TO FIND AN EXTERNSHIP

 - Externship Database

---The WCL Externship Program Database offers information about over 1000 employers that have hired WCL students in the past or that have specifically requested that their information be posted.
+--The WCL Externship Program Database offers information about over 1000 field placements that have hired WCL students in the past or that have specifically requested that their information be posted.

 The databse includes: